What photos does a rental listing need first?

 A rental photo is not an interior design contest.
 It is a trust signal.
 Tenants read clutter as poor management, even when the unit itself is fine.
 Clear tables, make beds, close cupboards, wipe mirrors, remove bins, and hide loose cables before taking the final set.

-If the unit is occupied, ask for one clean window of time.
+If the unit is occupied, ask the current tenant for one clean window of time.
 A half-clean photo set is worse than waiting a day because it follows the listing around.
 Tenants often decide within seconds whether a property is worth opening.

 Do not hide genuine defects that the tenant must know before signing.
-If there is water staining, cracked tile, or worn flooring that will not be repaired before handover, show it honestly and explain the plan.
-Honest photos bring fewer enquiries, but the enquiries are better.
+If there is water staining, cracked tile, or worn flooring that will not be repaired before handover, show it honestly and explain the repair plan in the listing caption or description.
+Honest photos bring fewer enquiries, but the enquiries are better matched.

 Which angles make the unit feel clear?